Calindra/eitri-docs/en/docs/concepts/eitri-cli.md

 - `-p, --playground` Initializes the Eitri-App in playground mode, with an opening QR code for the Eitri Play.
 - `-e, --emulator` Initializes the Eitri-App in emulator mode, with an opening QR code for the Eitri Emulator.
 - `-sh, --shared` Initializes the Eitri-App in shared mode, with an opening QR code for the Eitri Shared.
+- `-d, --detach` Runs `start` in the background and frees up the terminal, keeping the Eitri process running — watching your files (hot-reload) and staying connected to the log stream.
+- `-a, --attach` Reconnects the terminal to a start that is running in the background, re-presenting the workspace and QR Code, replaying the captured output, and then streaming new JavaScript logs and hot-reload updates live.

 ---